ongres/stackgres/doc/content/en/04-administration-guide/07-high-availability/01-switchover/_index.md

 +-----------+-------------+------------------+--------+---------+----+-----------+
 ```

-**Important note:** We strongly recommend to not manipulate the cluster with any other `patronictl` to avoid data lost or damage the entire configuration.
-Use de command explained above only if you know what are you doing.
+> **IMPORTANT NOTE:** We strongly recommend to not manipulate the cluster with any other `patronictl` to avoid data lost or damage the entire configuration.
+Use the command explained above only if you know what are you doing.